FZJ-JSC/jupyter-xprahtml5-proxy/README.md

 you must(!) ensure that your Xpra session is secured by at least a password.

 Currently this requires
-- that [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) includes the [pull request](https://github.com/jupyterhub/jupyter-server-proxy/pull/226) and
+- that [jupyter-server-proxy](https://github.com/jupyterhub/jupyter-server-proxy) includes this [pull request](https://github.com/jupyterhub/jupyter-server-proxy/pull/226) and
 - you use jupyter-xprahtml5-proxy with a version number >= 0.3.0 (not on pypi)

 ### Xpra